 2. Memantine: For the moderate to severe phases associated with the disease, the physician may recommend memantine (Namenda) that takes an alternate approach in comparison to cholinesterase inhibitors, preventing the overstimulation of glutamate NMDA receptors which in turn often helps regain limited memory function.
 Physicians often add memantine to a patient’s care plan coupled with a cholinesterase inhibitor when the disease progresses.

 Determining the effectiveness of these treatments necessitates persistence, as each take 4 – 6 weeks before results may be realized.
 And, it’s essential to weigh the benefits compared to any adverse side effects, which could involve confusion and constipation for memantine, and nausea, vomiting and a reduced heart rate with cholinesterase inhibitors.

-One of the best ways to help people diagnosed with Alzheimer’s disease live life to the fullest is by engaging the services of a top provider of senior care Laguna Woods families trust, who understands and will help take care of the varied challenges of dementia.
+One of the best ways to help people diagnosed with Alzheimer’s disease live life to the fullest is by engaging the services of a trusted provider of home care in Corona Del Mar who understands and will help take care of the varied challenges of dementia.
 Get in touch with CareWorks Health Services for more information on our highly trained, compassionate Alzheimer’s care services for older adults.
 For a list of all of the communities where we provide care, please visit our Service Area page.